 Ellie Manspile joined the Civic team as an Executive & Research Assistant in 2018.
 At Civic, she helped create Tennis for America, supports projects such as the annual Building A Grad Nation report, America's New Business Plan, and various topics including education, national service, and conservation.
 She also helps manage client contracts, finances, and the Fellow program.
-Originally from Richmond, Virginia, she recently graduated from The College of William summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
+Originally from Richmond, Virginia, Ellie recently graduated from The College of William & Mary summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
 At W&M, Ellie served as a tour guide for the W&M Admissions Office, a marketing intern for Student Engagement and Leadership, and worked in Corporate Communications at the Richmond Federal Reserve.
 She currently serves on the W&M Washington D.C.
 Alumni Chapter Board as the Communications Chair.